NSAPH-Data-Processing/climate_types_raster2polygon/README.md

 * Zipcodes are "smaller" than zctas.
 Zipcode to zcta crosswalks have a single entry per zipcode.
 There might be zctas that point to multiple zipcodes.
 * There is no official zip2zcta xwalk.
 * USD provides xwalks 2009 onwards.
 The yearly releases are not harmonized: there are changes in column names and other file format changes.
-* Within a single zcta edition, there are small differences in the xwalks across years.
+* Within a single zcta edition, there are small differences in the zip to zcta mapping across years.

 **Questions**